mruiz7797/double-seven-guitars/docs/README.md

 ### Code
 #### General
-- W3Schools for general help in understanding html and css
+- W3Schools for general help in understanding html and CSS
-- Code Institute learning material used to develop general html and css knowledge
+- Code Institute learning material used to develop general html and CSS knowledge
 - Bootstrap documentation for [Bootstrap v5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/) for help in understanding the bootstrap classes and how to apply them.
-- [CSS tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) website for general help in understanding css flexbox
+- [CSS tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) website for general help in understanding CSS Flexbox
 - For help with the readme, Kera Cudmore's [repository](https://github.com/kera-cudmore/readme-examples/blob/main/README.md#whats-a-readme) was used.

 #### Specific Code
-- To overcome the issue with rounded corners taking ellipse shape (see bugs and code issue): [Stack Overflow](https://stackoverflow.com/questions/31617136/avoid-elliptical-shape-in-css-border-radius#:~:text=If%20the%20value%20exceeds%20half,pill%20shape%20on%20rectangular%20elements.&text=border%2Dradius%3A%2050%25%20will,your%20div%20is%20not%20square.)
+- To overcome the issue with rounded corners taking an ellipse shape (see bugs and code issue): [Stack Overflow](https://stackoverflow.com/questions/31617136/avoid-elliptical-shape-in-css-border-radius#:~:text=If%20the%20value%20exceeds%20half,pill%20shape%20on%20rectangular%20elements.&text=border%2Dradius%3A%2050%25%20will,your%20div%20is%20not%20square.)

 - To overcome the issue with the fieldset not overlapping the border in bootstrap: https://github.com/twbs/bootstrap/issues/32548.
 Code used: